LivInTheLookingGlass/sphinx-fediverse/README.rst

    Removes any stray build files, and also javascript dependencies.

+.. make:target:: dependencies: js_dependencies py_dependencies

+   Grab all project dependencies.

+.. make:target:: py_dependencies

+   Grab python project dependencies.

+.. make:target:: js_dependencies

+   Grab javascript project dependencies.

-.. make:target:: html
+.. make:target:: html: bundle

    Generates the HTML documentation

-.. make:target:: pysrc/_static/fedi_scrip%.min.js
+.. make:target:: pysrc/_static/fedi_scrip%.min.js: dependencies

    This should not be called individually, but these recipes process the javascript found in ``jssrc`` through Babel and prepend the license to them.

-.. make:target:: bundle
+.. make:target:: bundle: js_dependencies

    Moves all javascript and dependencies into the python static directory for use and packaging purposes

-.. make:target:: build
+.. make:target:: build: clean dependencies bundle

    Builds a distribution version of the python package.

-.. make:target:: publish
+.. make:target:: publish: build

    Provided you have the proper token, uploads the built package to PyPi.

 Tests
 -----

-.. make:target:: test
+.. make:target:: test: js_test py_test

    Run through all tests in sequence.
 Utilizes the pytest and mocha test runner infrastructures

-.. make:target:: test_%
+.. make:target:: test_%: js_test_% py_test_%

    Run through all tests in parallel with the given number of threads.
 Use auto to allow the test runner to determine it.
 Utilizes the pytest and mocha runners.